Srinithigit-hub/SALES_TREND_VISUALIZATION/README.md

 Usage:

-Load your sales dataset
+1.Load your sales dataset
-Run the visualization script/app
+2.Run the visualization script/app
-Explore trends via charts and filters
+3.Explore trends via charts and filters
 Purpose
 The goal is to turn raw sales data into meaningful insights that support decision-making and business growth.# SALES_TREND_VISUALIZATION